jiafei1224/SPACE/README.md

 You may download down and put it into your own drive,then you can `gdown <Drive Url to upload to server>`

+For evaluation results via PhyDNet, please view the PhyDNet_Add_On for instruction